Acids, Bases and Salts | Class 10 CBSE | Web Notes | Part 1 | Chemical Properties of Acids and Bases

 • Repeat the same test using clove oil.

-• The odour clove oil vanishes in NaOH.
+• The odour of clove oil vanishes in NaOH.
 The odour remains unchanged in HCl.

-• Set the apparatus as shown in Figure.
+• Set the apparatus as shown in the figure.

 • Take 5 mL dilute sulphuric acid in a test tube and add some zinc granules.

-• Hydrogen gas bubbles are formed on the surface of zinc granules.
+• Hydrogen gas bubbles form on the surface of zinc granules.
 Pass this gas through soap solution.
 Soap bubbles filled with hydrogen are formed.

-When an acid reacts with a metal, the metal displaces hydrogen atoms from the acids as hydrogen gas and forms a compound called salt.
+• When an acid reacts with a metal, the metal displaces hydrogen atoms from the acid as hydrogen gas and forms a compound called salt.

 (Sodium zincate)